 At Company Nurse, we honor the big job our nurses face every day.
 When you hear the word “nurse,” you likely imagine a nurse bedside at a hospital.
-Our nurses, while they have at least 10 years experience with hospital and clinical bedside nursing, play a very different role at Company Nurse – one that requires great listening skills and strong intuition.
+Our nurses, while many have experience with hospital and clinical bedside nursing, play a very different role at Company Nurse – one that requires great listening skills and strong intuition.
 Company Nurse’s RNs offer 24/7 pre-claim telephonic nurse triage.
 Their active listening and therapeutic communication at the onset of an injury have literally saved lives.

 Clinical Director and Hotline Supervisor Dorothy Antic shared stories with me recently of these critical situations.
 One in particular that stuck out was when an 83-year-old gentleman slipped and fell in a school cafeteria and hit his head.
 While he said he felt fine, our nurse asked all of the right questions to ultimately realize that his condition could quickly worsen given the medication he was taking.
 Giving him explicit details to go to the ER if he felt off in any way, our nurse took the extra step in notifying his wife too.
 The medical triage phone call did not end there.
 Rather, our nurse picked up the phone the next morning to make sure he was doing well.
 This story had a happy ending, because he was doing just fine.

 Another story she shared was of a 52-year-old gentleman that also had a fall.
 After 25 minutes on the call with our nurse, he said he felt better taken care of by her over the phone than by his own Primary Care Physician.
 Now, that is a complement.
 In the end, our nurse may have prevented him from experiencing a ruptured disc.